Helder Moutinho: Internationalization

 Already with his debut album released and with "Luz de Lisboa" on the way, Helder began to headline various live shows and tour in 2003, not only in Portugal but also all around the world, in cities such as New York, London, Amsterdam, Rudolstadt, Chicago, Toronto, Madrid, among others.

 Those same live shows and extensive tours were fundamental for 2011's album "Que Fado É Este Que Trago", release by the label Farol Música, widely considered a landmark in Fado's recent history.

-Soon after, Helder debuts the show "Fados, Tangos & Adagios – Concerto de Ano Novo" on the 9th of January 2011, accompanied by the string group "Amsterdam Soloist Quintet" and by the orchestra "Orquestra de Saxofones Vento do Norte".
+Soon after, Helder debuts the show "Fados, Tangos & Adagios – Concerto de Ano Novo" on 9 January 2011, accompanied by the string group "Amsterdam Soloist Quintet" and by the orchestra "Orquestra de Saxofones Vento do Norte".

 "1987" and Maria da Mouraria

 Already in 2013, Helder presented his new work, the conceptual album "1987", an homage to the most universal of themes, Love itself.

 With lyrics penned by him, João Monge, Pedro Campos and José Fialho, "1987" managed to surpass each accolade and appraisal all his preview albums had received, garnering the best reviews of his entire career and the whole attention of the Portuguese media, highlighting his role as one of Fado's main voices, and an ambassador for a whole new generation of Fadistas.

-Following the nomination of Fado as World Cultural Heritage by UNESO and considering his tradition as Master of Ceremonies in various gatherings and "tertúlias", Helder was invited by Museu do Fado (the Portuguese National Fado Museum) to become one of the managers of "Casa da Severa", an historical house located in Mouraria, once home of the legendary Fado singer Maria Severa, now transformed as a typical Fado House.
+Following the nomination of Fado as World Cultural Heritage by UNESO and considering his tradition as Master of Ceremonies in various gatherings and "tertúlias", Helder was invited by Museu do Fado to become one of the managers of "Casa da Severa", an historical house located in Mouraria, once home of the legendary Fado singer Maria Severa, now transformed as a typical Fado House.
 Currently, the place is known as "Maria da Mouraria", a Fado House and restaurant, and one of highlights of Lisboa's Fado night life.

 More recently, Helder has presented his two live shows "Um Fado Na Mouraria" and "Maria da Mouraria", frequently accompanied by Maria da Mouraria's resident musicians, Marco Oliveira, Vânia Conde and Ricardo Parreira, all around the World, in countries such as Finland, Holand, Russia, Canada, Spain, Poland, Belgium, USA, and many more.

 Helder recently announced his fifth album, with a release date scheduled for 2016.